-Writing simple custom reducer in Pathway
+Writing Simple Stateful Reducer in Pathway

 Pathway supports natively aggregation using a wide range of reducers, e.g., sum, count, or max.
 However, those might not cover all the necessary ways of aggregating values.
 In this tutorial, you learn how to write reducers implementing custom logic.